Lung cancer symptoms

 What are the symptoms of lung cancer?

-- A cough lasting longer than two to three weeks, or a long-term cough that gets worse
+- A cough lasting longer than three weeks, or a long-term cough that gets worse

 - Persistent chest infections